koch-tobias/master-thesis/README.md

 │  │  ├─ label.py </br>

 This file will apply the following steps:
 - **Data Preparation**: Keeps only vehicle parts from relevant modules.
-All parent folders are removed
+All parent folders and not needed modules are removed
 - **Feature Selection**: Keeps only the features which are used for training the models
-- **Add label columns**: Adding and initializing the label columns ("Relevant fuer Messung" with 0 and "Einheitsname" with "Dummy")
+- **Add label columns**: Adding and initializing the label columns ("Relevant fuer Messung" with "Nein" and "Einheitsname" with "Dummy")
-- **Prelabeling**: Using the trained model to identify the relevant car parts and classify a uniform name ("Einheitsname") for each relevant car part
+- **Prelabeling**: Using the trained models to identify the relevant car parts and classify a uniform name ("Einheitsname") for each relevant car part

 After these steps, the prepared and prelabeled datasets are stored in the folder "pre_labeled".
 Now please check carefully if the records are labeled correctly.
 If not, you will have to correct this manually.